preaction/www.indiepalate.com/kitchen/2015/03/28/muffin-mania/index.markdown

 ---

 It started with banana bread.
 I have been craving banana bread all week.
-I would have to buy too many bananas for only one bread, so I though, I might as well make two and take some in to work.
+I would have to buy too many bananas for only one bread, so I thought, I might as well make two and take some in to work.
 After checking my recipe, I decided against it: A single banana bread takes 60 minutes to bake.
 Since I only have (currently) one loaf pan, two loaves of banana breads would be two hours.
 Three